 Injured at a Water Park?
 Contact Paul Powell

-During your free case consultation, a Las Vegas personal injury attorney will review your claim and let you know if you may be eligible to receive compensation for your injuries.
+During your free case consultation, a Las Vegas personal injury attorney will carefully review your claim and let you know if you may be eligible to receive compensation for your injuries.
 Our team is available 24/7 to assist you.

 Call (702) 728-5500, or contact us online now to get started.